robotframework/robotframework/doc/userguide/src/Appendices/TimeFormat.rst

    - 10 seconds

 .. note:: Support for micro and nanoseconds is new in Robot Framework 6.0.
+          Support for weeks is new in Robot Framework 7.1.

 Time as "timer" string
 ----------------------